Code-Institute-Submissions/User-centric-front-end/README.md

 ## Deployment

-The website has been deployed to github pages
+The website has been deployed to [github pages](https://player64.github.io/User-centric-front-end/index.html)

+## Testing
+- The website has been passed [HTML validation](https://validator.w3.org/)
+- The website has been tested on various screen sizes

 ## Credits